tarek-chayya/appernetic-hugo-project/content/index.md

 # gallery

-Fancy boxes is used to display image gallery with this shortcode:
+Fancy boxes is used  by us to display image gallery with this shortcode:
 {{< highlight html >}}
 {{</* gallery image="space1.jpg" */>}}
 {{</* gallery image="space2.jpg" addclass="hidden" */>}}